 Rew Down Local Nature Reserve

-Rew Down is open to the public at all times.
-There are always wonderful views from the site, down to the coast, as far as the downs above Niton to the west and over to St Boniface Down in the east.
+Rew Down is beautiful chalk grassland.
+There are always wonderful views down to the coast, as far as the downs above Niton to the west and over to St Boniface Down in the east.
 Rew Down played a very important part in the defence of the realm in the Second World War.
 The blast wall and base of the ‘Y’ station is now all that remains, but sitting by it and surveying the coast, you will understand why it was so strategically important.

 If you are walking over the site with your dog, please keep it under control and do not allow it to worry the grazing animals.